jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 Here are some sample questions:
 * How long is the term of the US President?
-* Tell me about patent law.
+* What can you tell me about patent law?
 * What's the emoluments clause?
 * What are checks and balances and how do they work?
 * What can Donald Trump teach us about the Constitution?